sendyhalim/blog/content/posts/development-practices/2021-09-18-practical-programming-principles.md

 Imagine you're reading a book, you need to scroll both vertically & horizontally to read a paragraph because there's no maximum number of characters per line, would it be a good user experience?
-The same goes for writing code, imagine a line of code that you need to scroll both directions a lot, easier to just scroll vertically right?
+The same goes for writing code, imagine a line of code that you need to scroll both directions a lot, wouldn't it be easier to just scroll vertically?

 ### Modularity